 Jorge Plutzky, M.D. has served as a director of the Company since May 9, 2013.
-Since 1996, Dr. Plutzky has served as the Director of The Vascular Disease Prevention Program, which includes the Lipid/Prevention Clinic, in the Cardiovascular Medicine Division at Brigham and Women's Hospital, where he is also Co-Director of Preventive Cardiology.
+Since 1996, Dr. Plutzky has served as the Director of The Vascular Disease Prevention Program, which includes the Lipid/Prevention Clinic, in the Cardiovascular Medicine Division at Brigham and Women's Hospital, where he is also Director of Preventive Cardiology.
 Since 1995, he has been on the faculty at Harvard Medical School and has directed a basic science laboratory focused on transcriptional mechanisms involved in adipogenesis, lipid metabolism, and diabetes, and their relationship to inflammation and atherosclerosis.
 Throughout his career, Dr. Plutzky has also been involved in translational clinical studies investigating links between metabolic disorders and cardiovascular disease.
-Dr. Plutzky has been a member of the scientific advisory boards of the Samoff Cardiovascular Research Foundation since 2009 and Ember Therapeutics since 2012.
+Dr. Plutzky has been a member of the scientific advisory boards of the Sarnoff Cardiovascular Research Foundation since 2009 and Ember Therapeutics since 2012.
 Dr. Plutzky has been elected to the American Society for Clinical Investigation and is a Fellow of the American College of Cardiology.
 Dr. Plutzky's papers have appeared in journals that include Science, PNAS, Diabetes, Lancet, Annals of Internal Medicine, and Nature Medicine.
 Dr. Plutzky has been involved with the U.S. Food and Drug Administration, serving both as a member of the Endocrinologic and Metabolic Drugs Advisory Committee and in advising and presenting for new drug application sponsors.
 He has been involved with both the American Heart Association and the American Diabetes Association.
-Dr. Plutzky has been recognized with the Eugene Braunwald Teaching Award, the University of Cologne's Klenk Lecture, Vanderbilt University's Rabin Lecture, Northwestern University's DeStevens Lecture and Harvard Medical School's Tucker Collins Lecture.
-Dr. Plutzky holds a B.A. from the University of Virginia, where he was an Echols Scholar and a member of Phi Beta Kappa, and an M.D. from the University of North Carolina, Chapel Hill.
-He completed research fellowships at the National Ins
+Dr. Plutzky has been recognized with the Eugene Braunwald Teaching Award, the University of Cologne's Klenk Lecture, Vanderbilt University's Rabin Lecture, Northwestern University of Virginia, where he was an Echols School's Tucker Collins Lecture.
+Dr. Plutzky has served on the board of directors of Novelion Therapeutics Inc. (which acquired Aegerion Pharmaceuticals, Inc.), a publicly traded biopharmaceutical company, since April 2015.
+Dr. Plutzky holds a B.A. from the University of Virginia, w